The Inspiring Women of FUNDAC, Caring for Children for Over Three Decades

-Women are the largest untapped reservoir of talent in the world. – Hillary Rodham Clinton
+“Women are the largest untapped reservoir of talent in the world.”– Hillary Rodham Clinton

 The children at each center are divided into three groups according to age: 12 months to 2 years, 2 to 3 years, and 3 to 4 years.
-Since the centers provide food and education to approximately 140 children from economically impoverished backgrounds – with only a staff of about 12-14 teachers to supervise and educate them – they welcome volunteers who want to provide more one-on-one attention to the toddlers and children.
-Volunteers’ assistance helps ease the strain on the staff and during “nap” time, there’s even time for English lessons!
+Since the centers provide food and education to approximately 140 children from economically impoverished backgrounds – with only a staff of 14 teachers to supervise and educate them – they welcome volunteers who can provide more one-on-one attention to the toddlers and children.
+Volunteers’ assistance helps ease the strain on the staff and during the children’s “nap” time, there’s even time for English lessons for the teachers!

-The women of Ecuador at FUNDAC work completely voluntarily – no one receives a salary.
+The women running FUNDAC work completely voluntarily – no one receives a salary.
 They support the two centers while working and caring for their own families, and rely on funding and other support from various sources.
-This includes Global Volunteers as well as the provincial council, a Belgian corporation working with the regional Quito council.
+This includes Global Volunteers as well as the provincial council – a Belgian corporation working with the regional Quito council.
 FUNDAC also carries out a variety of other fundraising activities, such as raffles and bingo nights, that mainly help to augment the existing government-subsidized salaries of their staff members.
 The government supplies the funding for meals for the children and monthly menus to ensure that their nutritional needs are met.
 The health center staff in Calderón visits the centers regularly to administer vaccines and to record height and weight in order to combat malnutrition.

 “We simply could not have done it on our own.
 Our funds are very limited.
 We thank Global Volunteers from the bottom of our hearts for helping us complete this important project so we can keep our centers open.”– María de Lourdes Erazo, FUNDAC member